siwel-cg/Project2-Stream-Compaction/README.md

 ![Down Sweep](img/DownSweep_V1.png)

 ### Stream Compaction
+The second part of this project implemented stream compaction of the input array by removing unwanted elements, which in this case was removing all 0 elements from our array of ints.
+Again, a sequencial algorithm seems obvious and possibly neessary.
+However, using this scan function we can parallelize how we find the end indices for each non-zero element as well as how we place those into our output array.
+Again, for comparisson, I implemented both a basic CPU version and this parallelized version.

+\underline{CPU Stream Compaction}

+\underline{GPU Stream Compaction}

 ### A Quick Note On Groups
 As mentioned earlier, with the Scan algorithm, and thus Stream Compaction aswell, we are simply given an array of elements and some operation that can be used on those elements.
 If we look further into the algorithm however, we see that two more conditions need to be met: our operation must be associative and there must be an identity element.
 This is precicely the axioms needed for a group!
 Although in practice we would need to do a bit more work and memory managment if our group element isn't a simple number that can be stored in an array, the algorithm will still work as expected.
 There is just one other thing we need to be careful of when implementing Down Sweep in the Work Efficient Scan: Commutativity.
 For many groups, including our intager addition we implemented, our group is abelian, which means A+B = B+A as you would expect.
 However this is not the case for all groups.
 For example, matrix multiplications is not-commutative and thus we need to be extra cearful when multiplying to ensure we maintain the ordering of or initial array.
 As presented in the pictures above, when doing the swap/combine step of two elements, doing Left * Right will actually break the order of our input array.
 However, if we do Right * Left at each step, we see the ordering gets maintained, meaning that we can still use these efficient methods for non-abelian groups.